corrosion consultancy,corrosion courses,corrosion expert witness

 Seawater-Compass is a cloud-based software that works on any device running any OS without the need for users to install or download anything.
 Experience the industry's first cross-platform and device-independent seawater corrosion modeling and prediction app on your iPads, tablets, smart phones, notebooks and desktops, at any time and anywhere, in the office or in the field.
 No installation files to download, no browser plug-ins required, no USB dongles to carry around, and no license keys to transfer from one PC to another.
 Seawater-Compass simply works on any device running any OS.
 All you need is an internet browser.

-In the application example in Figure 1 above, the predicted corrosion rate of carbon steel in seawater of salinity of 35‰ is 0.296 mm/y at the operating temperature of 45°C and seawater velocity of 1.5 m/s.
-Seawater-Compass predicts that the major forms of corrosion expected is general attack and pitting under the prevailing operating conditions.
+In the application example in Figure 1 above, the predicted corrosion rate of carbon steel in seawater of salinity of 35.6‰ is 0.300 mm/y at the operating temperature of 45°C with 6 ppm DO, and seawater velocity of 1.528 m/s.
+Seawater-Compass predicts that the major forms of corrosion expected are general attack and pitting under the prevailing operating conditions for AISI4130 and erosion and cavitation for Naval Brass.

 Figure 2 Seawater-Compass: A Predictive Corrosion Software Tool for Materials Selection for Seawater Services